alexanderosmith/alexanderosmith.com/_posts/2018-01-01-introduction.md

 - Document Studies
 - Cultural Analytics

-Their theoretical thought owes a great deal to the following topics:
+Alex's theoretical thought owes a great deal to the following topics:
+- Debates in Cultural Evolution (approximately 1985-2006)
 - Evolutionary Information
 - Post-Cybernetic Theories of Information
 - Bioinformation, Biophilosophy, and Biosemiotics
 - Affect in Media Studies
+- Evolutionary Epistemology
+- Deleuzian Ontology

 They have practice in the following methodological lenses:
 - Content Analysis
 - Network Methods (SNA and Network Science)
 - Regression
 - Trace Ethnography

 Future research intends to carve out empirically applicable approaches to evolutionary culture within an Information Studies lens.
 This research arch continues a datafication project of culture connected to parallel theory development.

   * [Learn more about Alexander](/AboutAlexander/)